 - Reaching them through a phone call and getting the help of a VA agent or representative

-Contact a South Carolina Agent Orange Exposure Lawyer Today
+Contact a South Carolina Agent Orange Exposure Advocate Today

 Would you like to get help on how to go about filing and submitting your Agent Orange exposure disability claim?
-Please speak to a VA disability lawyer in South Carolina for assistance.
-It would be best to have an attorney to walk with you on the path to a good VA decision review process.
+Please speak to a VA disability advocate in South Carolina for assistance.
+It would be best to have an advocate to walk with you on the path to a good VA decision review process.
 Whether your condition appears on VA’s list or you wish to present evidence for another disabling condition, you can get assistance.
-Reach out to a lawyer today for guidance in handling any emerging issues.
+Reach out to an advocate today for guidance in handling any emerging issues.
 Contact us today.